iesahin/xvc/book/src/arch/ecs.md

 When an item is deleted, a `Remove` event is added to the event vector.
 While loading, stores removes the elements with `Remove` events from the `BTreeMap`.
 So the final set of elements doesn't contain the removed item.

+The second problem with multiple branches is duplicate entities in separate branches.
+Xvc uses a _counter_ to generate unique entity ids.
+When a store is loaded, it checks the last entity id in the event log and uses it as the starting point for the counter.
+But using this counter as is causes duplicate values in different branches.
+Xvc solves this by adding a random value to these counter values.

+Since v0.5, `XvcEntity` is a tuple of 64-bit integers.
+The first is loaded from the disk and is an atomic counter.
+The second is a random value that is renewed at every command invocation.
+Therefore we have a unique entity id for every run, that's also sortable by the first value.
+Easy sorting with integers is sometimes required for stable lists.

+### Inverted Index

-Stores also have a inverse index for quick lookup.
+Stores also have a inverted index for quick lookup.
 They store value of `T` as key and a list of entities that correspond to this key.
 For example, when we have a path that we stored, it's a single operation to get the corresponding `XvcEntity` and after this, all recorded metadata about this path is available.